mujeebishaque/software-switcher/README.md

 This software opens background software first, clicks on few buttons, enters some text into fields and then minimizes the background window and opens the foreground window.
 --

+> The software doesn't work on windows 7.
+Tested successfully on windows 10.